godotengine/godot-docs/classes/class_rigidbody.rst

 - :ref:`Array<class_array>` **get_colliding_bodies** **(** **)** const

 Return a list of the bodies colliding with this one.
 By default, number of max contacts reported is at 0 , see :ref:`set_max_contacts_reported<class_RigidBody_set_max_contacts_reported>` to increase it.
+Note that the result of this test is not immediate after moving objects.
+For performance, list of collisions is updated once per frame and before the physics step.
+Consider using signals instead.

 .. _class_RigidBody_set_axis_velocity: